 Flannel is a brushed, pliable fabric of twill, wool, worsted, cotton or rayon made in tightly woven twill or plain weave and finished with a light napping.
 Flannel originated in Wales and has a soft, napped surface that partially cancels the weave.
-Has a dull finish and is made in a variety of weights.
-It is more loosely woven than worsted flannel with a higher nap and bulkier hand.
+A dull finish made in a variety of weights.
+Loosely woven compared worsted flannel, which has a higher nap and bulkier hand.
 Flannel shrinks if not pre-shrunk and sags with wear unless underlined.
 It does not shine or holds a crease.